luis-l/BonsaiBehaviourTree/README.md

 Goals of the project
 - Lightweight, robust, and fast behaviour trees.
-- Visual editor to improve the workflow when creating, running, and testing behaviour trees.
+- Visual editor to build and view behaviour trees.
 - Seamless integration with the Unity workflow/environment.
 - No GC overhead.